 I enjoy using affiliate networks such as Commission Junction and FlexOffers because of the variety of merchants and categories to select.
 Many affiliate networks are convenient since they save affiliates from having to deal with too many standalone programs.
 That said, I do entertain standalone programs if they are attractive.

 #7 Coupons and Deals

-I use DreamHost for my hosting needs and promote their services as an affiliate.
-They give affiliates two promotional options of 25% and 40% to entire prospects.
+I use DreamHost for web hosting and promote their services as an affiliate.
+They give their affiliates two promotional discount options to promote.
 Bluehost, on the other hand, doesn’t offer any ongoing deals for affiliates to use which is disadvantageous.
 Admittedly, coupons don’t always make sense or align with an advertiser’s objectives, but programs that do have regular promotions or ongoing discounts get my attention and priority.

 #8 Affiliate Manager & Support